What is the Importance of Human Resource Accounting?

 • Workforce planning information- It gives helpful information regarding the cost and benefit of human resources.
 It aids in workforce planning.

-• Human resource accounting offers essential data that assists personnel policy creation and implementation.
-Personnel is the individuals who work for the company.
+• Human Resource Accounting offers essential data that assists personnel policy creation and implementation.
+Personnel are the individuals who work for the company.

 • Improve confidence and motivation- It aids management in developing policies that benefit workers and employees.